KamvysisPuzzles/im-qqqooked/README.md

 A trend-following trading strategy for TQQQ (Triple-leveraged QQQ ETF) using an ensemble of three indicators: Triple EMA, MACD-Volume, and Aroon.

+> **DISCLAIMER**: This is a personal experimentation project.
+I am not a professional trader, financial advisor, or licensed investment professional.
+This strategy is for educational and research purposes only.
+Past performance does not guarantee future results.

 ## Strategy Overview

 This is a **trend-following** strategy that combines three technical indicators with **OR logic** (any indicator can trigger a signal):